 Eat a balanced diet

 Hair is made up mostly of protein, with a coating of healthy oils and fats.
-Your job as a man looking to grow hair on your face is to keep it that way.
+Your job as a man looking to grow facial hair is to keep it that way.
 This means mixing up your diet to include a nice balance of protein and healthy fats.